MicrosoftDocs/defender-docs/articles/defender-for-cloud/agentless-code-scanning.md

 Agentless code scanning improves security by offering targeted security recommendations for both code and Infrastructure-as-Code (IaC) templates.
 This is in addition to Foundational Cloud Security Posture Management (CSPM) security recommendations provided through the connector.
 Key detection abilities include:

-- **Code vulnerabilities**: Find common coding errors, unsafe coding practices, and known vulnerabilities in multiple programming languages.
+- [Code vulnerabilities](recommendations-reference-devops.md#azure-devops-repositories-should-have-code-scanning-findings-resolved): Find common coding errors, unsafe coding practices, and known vulnerabilities in multiple programming languages.
-- **Infrastructure-as-Code misconfigurations**: Detect security misconfigurations in IaC templates that could lead to insecure deployments.
+- [Infrastructure-as-Code misconfigurations](recommendations-reference-devops.md#azure-devops-repositories-should-have-infrastructure-as-code-scanning-findings-resolved): Detect security misconfigurations in IaC templates that could lead to insecure deployments.

 Creating the connector enhances security by providing a foundational set of security recommendations for repositories, pipelines, and service connections.